abelgacem/topix-jk-site-it/docs/_projects/list/topix/topix.md

 ---

 # {{ site.data.name.description }}
+- {{ page.mx.description }}
-- A web application
+- A web application.

 # {{ site.data.name.purpose }}
-Create a hub that:
+This hub:

-- Is a point of reference for the company's documentation.
+- Is the entry point for the company's documentation.
-- Establish a common terminology shared by all.
+- Defines a common terminology accessible and shared by all.
-- Unify the writing and conception of document.
+- Unifies the writing and conception of documents.
 - Allows for writing and consuming any type of document, including:
   - Technical guides, User manuals
   - DAT, DCT, Specs, Release, RFC